aivantuquero/aivantuquero/README.md

 👋 Hello!
 I'm Aivan Carlos, a passionate 4th-year computer science student with a keen interest in Full Stack Engineering, Mobile Apps, Linux, and Cloud Technologies.
 I am also an Open Source Contributor 🚀

-🛠️ I'm a versatile software engineer with expertise in JS/TS frameworks (React, Node.js, Express.js), PHP, Flask, AWS, and Firebase for full-stack development.
-I also excelled in mobile app development with Flutter and explored desktop development using Java Swing and Python.
+🛠️ I'm a versatile software engineer skilled in JS/TS (React, Node.js, Express.js), PHP, Flask, AWS, Firebase, Flutter for mobile, and Java Swing/Python for desktop.

 🧠 Additionally, my journey includes delving into the world of AI, where I've had hands-on experience building models that solve real-world challenges. 🤖